ninja-dome/plop-colonel/README.md

 ## Generators

-Now you'll have access to the `atomic-component` generator as shown below.
+Now you'll have access to the `plop-colonel` generator as shown below.

 ### Create a new module